 Join us this Christmas and learn how to make your very own felt decorations ready to display on the Christmas Tree!
-We have created patterns for a number of different decorations; gingerbread house, gingerbread man, reindeer, robin, angel, heart and christmas pudding.
-Why not check out our corresponding YouTube tutorial and sew-along with us – Click Here!
+We have created patterns for a number of different decorations; gingerbread house, gingerbread man, reindeer, robin, angel, heart and Christmas pudding.
+Why not check out our corresponding YouTube tutorial and sew-along with us: DIY: Felt Christmas Decorations.

 Start by collecting the materials that you will need to create the decorations: